Jjagg/Monogame-Getting-Started/GettingStarted/CreateProject.md

 # Create a MonoGame Project

-MonoGame comes with templates to set up a new project.
+MonoGame distributes templates to set up a new project in two ways:
-Templates can be installed in two ways.

-- With Visual Studio 2017 or newer
+- For Visual Studio
-- With .NET Core CLI
+- For .NET Core CLI

-## Setting up a Project in Visual Studio
+## Visual Studio

 MonoGame templates can be installed as a Visual Studio extension.